nortikin/sverchok/docs/Unit_01/lesson_01.rst

 Hook up the `Stethoscope` input into the `Number Range` output, you'll see numbers printed onto the NodeView.
 You can change the color of the Stethoscope output using the color property if the background color is too similar to the text color.

+   *note*: With any node selected there's a faster way to add a Stethoschope: `Ctrl+Right Click` , it even automatically connects the stethoscope.

 |num_range_and_stethoscope_default|

    *note*: The stethoscope will draw 1.00 as 1 when there is no significant information behind the decimal point.